Online bin stretching lower bounds: Improved search of computational proofs: Propagating algorithm winning packings

-\end{property} We will first provide an intuition of why this lemma is true through an example.
+We will provide an intuition of why this property is true through an example.
 Let us consider 2 bins of capacity 6 and let's try to prove the bound 8/6.
-It is possible to give a geometric representation of the packing as in Figure~\ref{greensreds}.
+It is possible to give a graphical representation of packings as in Figure~\ref{greensreds}.

 Each packing corresponds to a cell in the grid.
-The black area corresponds to packings where the total load is strictly bigger than 12, which is impossible since all the items given must fit into $2$ bins of size 6.
-The green areas correspond to packings where at least one bin has load over 8 - hence the adversary always win when reaching a green packing. \\ From a certain packing, when adding an item to any bin, it can only increases one coordinate of the packing.
-It can be seen in the figure that for any packing in the red area, it will never be possible to reach a green packing.
-Hence the adversary is never able to prove the bound when such a red packing is reached; so the red area corresponds to algorithm-winning packings.
+The double hatched grey area corresponds to packings where the total load is strictly bigger than 12, which is impossible since all the items given must fit into $2$ bins of size 6.
+The green hatched areas correspond to packings where at least one bin has load over 8 - hence the adversary always wins when reaching a green packing. \\ From a certain packing, adding an item to any bin can only increases one coordinate of the packing.
+It can be seen in the figure that for any packing in the red dotted area, it will never be possible to reach a packing in the green hatched area.
+Hence the adversary is never able to prove the bound when a packing from this red dotted area is reached; so this red dotted area corresponds to algorithm-winning packings.

-Let us now take a look at the hatched area in the Figure~\ref{greensreds2}.
-If a packing from this area is reached, then the algorithm can always decide for the next items to go in the direction of the red area.
-Eventually, the red area will be reached, and the algorithm will win.
-So the hatched area also corresponds to algorithm-winning packings.
+Let us now take a look at the area with red zig-zag lines in Figure~\ref{greensreds2}.
+If a packing from this area is reached, then the algorithm can always decide for the next items to go in the direction of the red dotted area.
+Eventually, the red dotted area will be reached, and the algorithm will win.
+So this area with red zig-zag lines also corresponds to algorithm-winning packings.